arnemileswinter/jungle-chess/README.md

 ## Install

-You can download binaries from the [releases tab](https://github.com/arnemileswinter/jungle-chess/releases/) or build from source by cloning this repo and invoking `cargo run`.
+You can download binaries from the [releases tab](https://github.com/arnemileswinter/jungle-chess/releases/) or build from source by cloning this repo and invoking `cargo run --features="build-binary"`.

 Running `./jungle-chess` will start the 2-player local game.